dev-intj/sixteenquotes/_posts/2020-01-19-Init-and-problems.md

 > float dz = z * sqrtf(1.0 - (x*x/2.0) - (y*y/2.0) + (x*x*y*y/3.0));<br>

-But alas, the problems have started rising, first of all, the perfomance.
+But alas, the problems have started rising, for example the performance.
-Unless I only want 50 messages displaying at once, this is a bad way to do it.<br>
+Unless I set nothing but 50 messages displaying at once, this is an undesirable way to do it.<br>

-The shape generation takes too long cause of the complicated calculations.
+The shape generation takes too long cause of the complex calculations.
-I have thought about generating the points my self and saving them, providing the person that uses the website only the points( or maybe initializing 10 different 3D arrays which will take too long at the start of loading the website ), which takes the loading time away from the calculation but the perfomance issue still remains.
+I have thought about generating the points my self and saving them, providing the person that uses the website only the points. (or maybe initializing 10 different 3D arrays which will take extremely long at the start of loading the website) Which takes the loading time away from the calculation but the performance issue still remains.

 <b>Both babylon.js and three.js are unusable above 50 messages being displayed.</b>

-I still want the project to be in a website form, so I have to turn into a game engine and for a front end using a framework like react.
+However, I want the project to remain in a website form.
+I will most likely have to rely in a game engine, and the interface will be handled from a front-end technology, like, react.